-Prints of some of my work are available on Etsy (I will add to it gradually…)
+Prints and cards of my work are available on Etsy

-Prints and cards also on sale in the Loft Cafe in Haddington, Number Four Gallery at St Abbs Head, and Aquila on Jeffrey Street in Edinburgh.
+They’re also on sale in the Loft Cafe in Haddington, Number Four Gallery at St Abbs Head, the Bass Rock Gallery in Dunbar and Aquila on Jeffrey Street in Edinburgh.
 You can also get in touch with me if you’d like to buy one, or have a request.

 Limited edition (50) print sizes: